 Two-factor authentication with Appium

 The standard Appium APIs do not allow you to access third-party applications.
-We will be using the Perfecto APIs to implement this set of steps.
+This example uses the Perfecto APIs to implement the following flow:

 Map<String, String> startapp = new HashMap<>();